-Were you raised on Fairy Tales?...where Prince Charming rushed in to the rescue, the fairy Godmother waved her magic wand and made everything better... and where two lovers got married and lived happily ever after (without having to "work" at their relationship).
+Many of us were raised on Fairy Tales...where Prince Charming rushed in to the rescue, the fairy Godmother waved her magic wand and made everything better... and where two lovers got married and lived happily ever after (without having to "work" at their relationship).
 Having grown up with these 'role models' is it any surprise that we expect life to be the same?

-We have spent years mistreating our body, consequently creating overweight, back pains, tumors, cancer, etc., and we expect the doctor, or healer, or counselor to come in and with a few 'magic' words or remedies, fix us instantly.
+In the same way, we have spent years mistreating our body, creating overweight, back pains, tiredness, low energy, etc., and we expect the doctor, or healer, or counselor to come in and with a few 'magic' words or remedies, fix us instantly.
 For years, we went to doctors, explained our ills and expected that a pill or combination of pills and surgery would take care of it all.
-If the doctor dared suggest that our illness was psychosomatic (It's all in your head...), we got indignant and promptly decided that he was a quack, and "what does he know anyway..."
+If the doctor dared suggest that our illness was psychosomatic, by saying It's all in your head..., we got indignant and promptly decided that he was a quack, and "what does he know anyway..."

 These days with the reappearance of 'healers', the trend continues.
 I see it in my own attitudes about my 'stuff' and my life.
 It's the same old thing.
-People flock to healers for two reasons it seems.
+We flock to healers for two reasons it seems.
 One, nothing else has worked.
-Two, this may be the magic wand they have been looking for.
+Two, this may be the magic wand we have been looking for.
 Fix me!
-Let me lay down on the healer's table and fix me!
-People ask..."Will this work?" as if, once again, someone else is doing the fixing and they are simply bystanders.
+Let me lay myself down on the healer's table and be made well!
+We ask..."Will this work?" as if, once again, someone else is doing the fixing and we are simply bystanders.

 Who Can Really Fix Our Problem?

-Do we look at our bodies and ourselves in somewhat the same way we look at our cars?
+It seems that we look at our bodies and ourselves in somewhat the same way we look at our cars.
 We take our cars to the mechanic and expect the mechanic to fix it...
 Yet, let's take this analogy one step further.
-Once the mechanic has repaired your car by replacing parts that were broken or needed adjusting, what comes next?
-If the problem was that you were mistreating your car, and if you continue to do so, the problem will come back.
+Once the mechanic has repaired our car by replacing parts that were broken or needed adjusting, what comes next?
+If the problem was that we were mistreating the car, and if we continue to do so, the problem will come back.

 Same thing with us.
-The problem lies not in the physical manifestation, as in headache, backache, stress, cancer, tumor, indigestion, etc. The problem lies in how we create those things in the first place — and that problem can not be fixed by any other than ourselves.
+The problem isn't really the physical manifestation, as in the headache, backache, stress, sinus problem, indigestion, etc. The problem is how we create those things in the first place — and that problem can not be fixed by any other than ourselves.

-Is The Problem Really What It Looks Like on the Surface?
+Is The Problem Really What It Looks Like?